 The Toronto mayoral byelection is a little over a month away, which is a lot closer than we expected it to be when the next handful of years were supposedly decided in late October of last year.
 Nevertheless, John Tory’s third term was won handily but lived briefly, as the 68-year-old had an office affair exposed just four months later and stepped down within days of it coming to public light.

 On June 26, we will decide on who Tory’s replacement is, with nothing else on the table.
 No councillors, no trustees, no other small roles, just a wide, wide list of candidates to be his successor.
-Betting operator FanDuel (review) has seen opportunity in the chaos, and is passing it along to its own players by offering up a novelty bet for who the next mayor will be.
+Betting operator FanDuel has seen opportunity in the chaos, and is passing it along to its own players by offering up a novelty bet for who the next mayor will be.
+Find out more about the operator in our FanDuel Canada review.

 |Olivia Chow||-286||Mark Saunders||+550||Ana Bailão||+700|